SAGGSOC/SQL/README.md

 We can store the various attributes of an employee and relationships, e.g. with the manager can also be stored.

 * View: This is the highest level of abstraction.
 Only a part of the actual database is viewed by the users.
 This level exists to ease the accessibility of the database by an individual user.
 Users view data in the form of rows and columns.
 Tables and relations are used to store data.
 Multiple views of the same database may exist.
 Users can just view the data and interact with the database, storage and implementation details are hidden from them.

+### ER- Model
+ER Model is used to model the logical view of the system from data perspective which consists of these components:

+Entity, Entity Type, Entity Set –

+* An Entity may be an object with a physical existence – a particular person, car, house, or employee – or it may be an object with a conceptual existence – a company, a job, or a university course.
+* An Entity is an object of Entity Type and set of all entities is called as entity set. e.g.; E1 is an entity having Entity Type Student and set of all students is called Entity Set.

+Attribute:
+Attributes are the properties which define the entity type.
+For example, Roll_No, Name, DOB, Age, Address, Mobile_No are the attributes which defines entity type Student.
+In ER diagram, attribute is represented by an oval.

+1. Key Attribute
+The attribute which uniquely identifies each entity in the entity set is called key attribute.For example, Roll_No will be unique for each student.
+In ER diagram, key attribute is represented by an oval with underlying lines.

+2. Composite Attribute
+An attribute composed of many other attribute is called as composite attribute.
+For example, Address attribute of student Entity type consists of Street, City, State, and Country.
+In ER diagram, composite attribute is represented by an oval comprising of ovals.

+3. Multivalued Attribute
+An attribute consisting more than one value for a given entity.
+For example, Phone_No (can be more than one for a given student).
+In ER diagram, multivalued attribute is represented by double oval.

+4. Derived Attribute
+An attribute which can be derived from other attributes of the entity type is known as derived attribute. e.g.; Age (can be derived from DOB).
+In ER diagram, derived attribute is represented by dashed oval.